Open Studio Schedule

 Weather: As a general rule, NCC will remain open during inclement weather.
 We take our cues from local colleges and universities for canceling or rescheduling classes during particularly hazardous conditions.
 When in doubt, feel free to call us at 612.339.8007, and please be safe!

-100% of tuition (less a $15 processing fee) will be refunded if a student elects to drop or transfer a class no later than one week (7 days) before the day of the first class meeting.
+- Classes: 100% of tuition (less a $15 processing fee) will be refunded if a student elects to drop or transfer a class no later than one week (7 days) before the day of the first class meeting.
 50% of tuition (less a $15 processing fee) will be refunded if a student drops or transfers a class within two business days after the first class meeting.
-After this period, if a student elects to drop a class, tuition and fees will NOT be refunded for any reason except documented medical emergencies.
+After this period, if a student elects to drop a class or transfer, tuition and fees will NOT be refunded for any reason except documented medical emergencies.
 There are no other exceptions to this policy.

 What's the difference between handbuilding and wheel throwing?